hamsterbacke23/multicolumn-polyfill/README.md

 ## What is it?

-This imitates the CSS3 multicolumn effect for list items for IE9 and IE8.
+This imitates the CSS3 multicolumn effect for list items for IE7-9.
-IE7 also kind of works.
 Use it with Modernizr.

 ## How does it work?
 - Gets all children of an element